Joseph Sheridan Le Fanu

 The House by the Churchyard (1863) and the remarkable collection of short stories entitled

 In a Glass Darkly (1872).
 Sadly the public then lost interest in Le Fanu’s work.
 However, in the twentieth century, Le Fanu’s reputation rose steadily.
-He is now recognized as being
+He is now recognized as beingalmost unequalled as a writer of sinister and supernatural stories.

 No comments: